Ants invading house

 Should you worry about these little creatures and do something about it?

-Ants can wreak havoc on your indoor and outdoor spaces.
 Indoors, ants walk through drains or dustbins to get to the food on your countertop, contaminating the food you have left out with bacteria.
-Outdoors, ants cause damage to wooden structures such as decks and fences.
+They can cause serious issues in places such as hospitals or food production facilities where developing populations can affect public safety.

 Types of Ants